1,000+ Opportunities

 Austin Health Center Puerto Rican Community Center Inc. In addition, the Fund awarded 30 grants of $5,000 or less to 17 nonprofit organizations.
 Learn More About the Fund for Women and Girls For more information or support, please contact: Manager of Philanthropic Services & Stewardship GRANTS AND SCHOLARSHIPS // in this section:

-Based on current listing details, eligibility includes: Nonprofits in Mercer County, New Jersey.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits in Mercer County, New Jersey.
+Confirm the full requirements in the official notice before applying.